 Not too long ago I found this recipe at Allrecipes.com which had rave reviews.
 Though I have a tried and tested apple pie recipe, I took a chance and made this one for a party we were going to.
 The pie turned out beautifully and everyone loved it!
 It had just the right amount of sweetness with a thick, rich caramel like sauce which gave it great flavor.

-After going through the reviews, I did make a few adaptations to it.
-I used a variety of apples which gave the filling a little more texture.
-I added some apple pie spice and reduced the amount of sugar used.
-I also changed the method by which the sauce was mixed with the apples.
+The original recipe is called Apple Pie by Grandma Opel.
+I did make a few changes to it.
+I used a variety of apples to give the filling a little more texture.
+I also added some apple pie spice and reduced the amount of sugar used.
 Instead of pouring the sauce over the lattice crust, I layered it with the apples so that the apples will be more evenly coated.
-The original recipe is called Apple Pie by Grandma Opel and you can find the recipe here.
-Below is my adapted version.
+The recipe below is my adapted version.

-1 large Granny Smith apple
+- 1 large Granny Smith apple

-1 large Golden Delicious apple
+- 1 large Golden Delicious apple

-3 small Gala apples
+- 3 small Gala apples

-½ tsp apple pie spice
+- ½ tsp apple pie spice

-2 tbsp unsalted butter
+- 2 tbsp (28g) unsalted butter

-- 2 tbsp all purpose flour
+- 2 tbsp all-purpose flour

-¾ cup brown sugar
+- ¾ cup (135g) brown sugar

-¼ cup water
+- ¼ cup (60ml) water

 Core, peel, and thinly slice all apples.
 In a large bowl, toss sliced apples with apple pie spice.
 Set aside.

-Melt butter in a saucepan.
-Stir in flour and cook for 2 minutes.
+Melt butter in a large saucepan.
+Stir in all-purpose flour and cook for 2 minutes.
 Add brown sugar and water and bring to a boil.
 Reduce heat and let simmer till mixture is thick and bubbly, about 1 to 2 minutes.
 Remove.

-This post is for the America Day event hosted by Casey at Eating, Gardening & Living in Bulgaria.
+As American as Apple Pie is joining the “America Day” event hosted by Casey at Eating, Gardening & Living in Bulgaria.